- The most advanced cloud-based video intercom is ButterflyMX.

 The cloud brings unmatched convenience to your building for residents and property staff by empowering tenants to video call guests and grant them remote entry into the building.
 That means they can open the door for themselves or their visitors from anywhere in the world using just a smartphone.

 Moreover, you can say goodbye to missing a package because the delivery driver couldn’t access the building.

 2. Strengthen building security

 Cloud-based access control systems also allow residents to set up PIN codes.
-Tenants can use their PIN to open the door for themselves — it’s like creating a unique lock where each entrant’s information is documented and stored.
+Tenants can use their PIN to open the door for themselves — like creating a unique lock where each entrant’s information is documented and stored.

 3. Eliminate wiring

 With an app-based intercom system, you don’t need hardware in every unit — which means you don’t need to run expensive wiring throughout the apartment building.
 Cloud-based wireless intercom systems save you money on the initial installation as well as ongoing maintenance.
 Some systems even run on Power over Ethernet or PoE, which means you don’t need to provide a separate power source to your PoE video intercom.